dereuromark/cakephp-sandbox/README.md

 * Check it out live: http://sandbox3.dereuromark.de
 * Author: Mark Scherer alias dereuromark

-### Dependencies
+### Key Features

-* CakePHP 3.x via composer
-* Plugins via composer
+- Plugin showcasings
+- Whoops as error renderer for development (debug true)

 ### Where to find the code
 You have probably been to [sandbox/plugin-examples](http://sandbox3.dereuromark.de/sandbox/plugin-examples).

-Most of the example code can be found inside `/plugins`:
+Most of the example code can be found inside `/plugins/` directory:
-- Sandbox: Misc. examples
+- `/plugins/Sandbox/`: Misc. examples
-- AuthSandbox: Auth examples
+- `/plugins/AuthSandbox/`: Auth examples

 ### Installation

 Please see [SETUP.md](/SETUP.md)

-### TODOS

-* OptIn/Registration
-* Timezone
-* More stuff / plugins